wp-plugins/fblike/readme.txt

 Check that your theme calls wp_footer() or do_action('wp_footer') and that you have entered a valid App ID on the plugin options page.

 == Changelog ==

+= 1.3 =
+* Added option to display on search results page
+* Added option to display on archive pages
+* Added option to display on excerpts

 = 1.2 =
 * Added support to select display on individual posts, pages, or home page